igorakkerman/springboot-kotlin-demo/README.md

 - `GET /devices` lists the configurations of all devices

 ## Challenges and proposed solutions
+### Hexagonal Architecture
+Should Spring Boot annotations be allowed in core application package?

+Current solution:
+The application package is fully framework-agnostic.
+Instead of having the `@Service` annotation on the service classes, the service beans are created through a `@Configuration` in the boot package.

+The annotation `@Transaction` would make sense on the service classes as well.
+However, it is put on the method ´transactional` in the JPA implementation of the `DeviceRepository` interface.
 ### JPA mapping strategy for polymorphic types
 ### REST PATCH: polymorphic types
 Goal: Allowing to update devices through a REST PATCH query, such as: